comolo/contao-supertheme/README.md

 ## How does it work?

 ### 1.)
 Assign assets to a layout
-Open the Contao backend and go to "Themes" and click on the pagelayout icon.
+Open the Contao backend and go to "Themes" and click on the page layout icon.
 Then edit your existing layout or create a new one.

 At the stylesheets section you can now add SCSS Files.